hessler/lc-component-library-io/docs/docs/utils/helpers/index.md

 ---
 sidebar_position: 1
-title: Helpers
+title: 💁🏻‍♂️ Helpers
 ---

-# Helpers
+# 💁🏻‍♂️ Helpers

-The `helpers` package holds a variety of helper utility functions for the library.
+The `helpers` package contains a variety of helper utility functions for the library.